Accelerated Secondary Education Programme (ASEP) in South Sudan

-Conflict, natural disasters, forced displacement of communities, pandemics, gender based violence: all are long term disruptors to education that can lead to children never returning to school.
-Our Accelerated Secondary Education Programme ensures that everyone can receive an education, no matter their age or the reason for disruption.
+Conflict, natural disasters, forced displacement of communities, pandemics, gender-based violence: all are long term disruptors to education that can lead to children never returning to school.
+Our Accelerated Secondary Education Programme (ASEP) ensures that everyone can receive an education, no matter their age or the reason for disruption.

 About the project

-WTI’s Accelerated Secondary Education Programme (ASEP) offers learners to complete their educations without the need to re-enter conventional schooling.
+WTI’s Accelerated Secondary Education Programme (ASEP) offers learners the opportunity to complete their education without the need to re-enter conventional schooling.
 Collaborating with the South Sudan Ministry of General Education and Instruction, our programme delivers the secondary curriculum in just two and a half years with 46 weeks of learning each year and 20 contact hours per week.
-Taking advantage of fewer holidays and adult learners’ ability to learn more efficiently we are able to complete the same National Competency Based Curriculum with the same learning outcomes and content in a shorter time than conventional schooling.
+Taking advantage of fewer holidays, and adult learners’ ability to learn more efficiently, we are able to complete the National Competency-Based Curriculum with the same learning outcomes and content in a shorter time than conventional schooling.

 ASEP Learners